-i.
-Local Zoning and Permitting Requirements.
-Petitioner submitted evidence that it has complied or would comply with local zoning and land use requirements, has or would obtain all construction, grading, and wastewater permits, and would not rely on the public utility exemption from local zoning regulation.
-Mr. Melda testified that Petitioner has obtained a Special Exception Permit from the Jasper County Board of Zoning Appeals.
-Additionally, Petitioner has obtained a Special Exception Permit from the Town of Wheatfield to locate solar panels within the Town of Wheatfield's buffer zone.
-Mr. Melda testified that Petitioner also will execute road use agreements with Jasper County.
+- submitted evidence that it has complied or would comply with local zoning and land use requirements, has or would obtain all construction, grading, and wastewater permits, and would not rely on the public utility exemption from local zoning regulation.
+Mr. Melda testified that Petitioner will seek a Special Exception Permit from Jasper County in the second quarter of 2021.
+Mr. Melda testified that Petitioner will execute Road Use Agreements with Jasper County.
 He explained the Facility will require an Improvement Location Permit, which Petitioner anticipates will be issued by Jasper County at the time of construction of the Facility.
-Mr. Melda testified the Facility will have a decommissioning plan, which is required by Jasper County's permit approval.

-ii.
-Land Use and Solar Resources.
-Mr. Melda testified Petitioner is an affiliate of NextEra Energy Resources, which has extensive experience with owning and operating solar and wind projects in the United States.
+Mr. Melda testified Petitioner anticipates that Jasper County will require Petitioner to prepare a decommissioning plan and post decommissioning security and that the details of the decommissioning security will be specified in the decommissioning plan to be approved by Jasper County. - an affiliate of NextEra Energy Resources, which has extensive experience with owning and operating solar and wind projects in the United States.
 Based on the evidence presented, it appears that Petitioner, utilizing its experience in developing other solar projects throughout the United States, has determined that the solar resource at the Facility site is sufficient for the development of an economically viable project.
-A preliminary site map that reflects the approximate locations of these facilities was submitted as Petitioner Exhibit 1, Attachment ZM-3.

-iii.
-Water Use and Supply.
+A preliminary site map that reflects the approximate locations of these facilities was submitted as Petitioner's Exhibit 1, Attachment ZM-3. - water Use and Supply.
 Mr. Melda testified that the Facility would not have significant water use and would have negligible or no impact on local water supplies.
 Water would be used during construction and removal of project facilities, primarily for dust control.
 After construction is completed, water may be used for panel washing, if necessary.
-Therefore, the evidence presented demonstrates that area water use and supplies would not be adversely affected by the Facility.
+Therefore, the evidence presented demonstrates that area water use and supplies would not be adversely affected by the Facility. - iv.

-iv.
 Transmission Interconnection.
-Mr. Melda testified the Facility is expected to interconnect to NIPSCO's 138 kV transmission system via a 138 kV transmission line between the Facility's collector substation and NIPSCO's 138 kV substation.
+Mr. Melda testified the Facility is expected to interconnect to NIPSCO's 345 kV transmission system via a 345 kV transmission line between the Facility's collector substation and NIPSCO's 345 kV substation.
 Mr. Melda testified as to how the Facility will generate electricity.
 Mr. Melda explained the Facility would generate electricity via solar modules (i.e., panels) located within the solar panel field.
 The solar field would include mounted PV modules and PCS that would be configured in array blocks.
 Each PCS would contain an inverter and a medium voltage transformer, as well as other electrical equipment.
 Each PCS would also contain electrical and communication equipment to power and communicate with the tracker units.
 All electrical equipment would be housed in protective enclosures on concrete pads, on precast vaults, or on posts.
 The collection system would transport the electricity from each array block to an onsite collector substation via underground 34.5 kV cabling.
-From there, the electricity would be stepped up to 138 kV and transmitted to the point of interconnection.
+From there, the electricity would be stepped up to 345 kV and transmitted to the point of interconnection.